johnwargo/eleventy-generate-posts/readme.md

 The utility generates batches of Eleventy site posts, populating the post title with a random quantity of random words using the [Rando Free Random Word Generator API](https://random-word-api.vercel.app/) and populating the post body with a random number of paragraphs of [Bacon Ipsum](https://baconipsum.com/) text.

+The original version of this utility used command-line arguments, but this version replaces them with prompts.

 ## Installation

 To install the command globally on the system, open a terminal window or command prompt, then execute the following command: